-- Phishing scams: This is when an attacker sends emails or texts to a user with the aim of tricking them into clicking on a link, installing malicious software or relinquishing sensitive information.
+- Phishing scams: A phishing scam is when an attacker sends emails or texts to a user to trick them into clicking on a link, installing malicious software, or relinquishing sensitive information.

 - Data leakage: A data leak is an unintentional exposure of sensitive data on the internet.
-For example, an employee might upload a file containing customer data to an unsecured server.
+For example, an employee might upload customer data files to an unsecured server.

-- Lack of encryption: This is the storing, sending or transferring of information without converting it into ciphertext first.
+- Lack of encryption: This is the storing, sending, or transferring information without converting it into ciphertext first.

-- Social engineering: When a victim is tricked into giving up sensitive data.
-For example, when someone claiming to be from a police officer requests specific information about a customer.
+- Social engineering: Social engineering is when a victim is tricked into giving up sensitive data.
+For example, someone claiming to be a police officer requesting specific information about a customer is social engineering.

-- Poor password management: A poor password manager can lead to passwords being reused across accounts that may not have appropriate security controls in place.
-If one of these compromised accounts is targeted then all other associated accounts could also be at risk.
+- Poor password management: A poor password manager can lead to passwords being reused across accounts that may not have appropriate security controls.
+If one of these compromised accounts is targeted, all other associated accounts could also be at risk.
 An example of poor password management is not implementing multi-factor authentication.

 - Reputational damage: This can happen when sensitive customer data is shared without permission with people who are not authorized to view them.
 For instance, if a company shares customer data with third parties without their consent, this breach of confidentiality could lead to negative publicity.

 This process is completed without considering the control environment.
-All of the inherent risks that were discovered in the preceding steps should be assigned a rating reflecting their level of impact if exploited.
+All of the inherent risks discovered in the preceding steps should be assigned a rating reflecting their level of impact if exploited.

 - High Risk - A severely negative impact on your organization.